Here’s a personal branding forecast sure to intrigue you in the coming years:

 What steps should I take when building my personal brand?
 Here’s what I recommend:

 If you do not enjoy writing, I recommend you ask a friend to help you.
-Or you can always choose a strategy consultant who will have some personal brand examples to show you from prior client work.
+Or you can always choose a strategy consultant who will have some personal branding examples to show you from prior client work.

 Pick a personal branding consultant carefully